Do you remember when you were ‘the audience’?

 Viewing your learners from a position of compassion might make your job a little more challenging because you have to think more deeply about the relationship between audience and content, but it might just make the learners’ task a little easier.
 And who can argue with that?

-Stefan is a Senior Learning Designer – He talks to clients about what they need and help them refine their ideas.
+Stefan is a Senior Learning Experience Architect – He talks to clients about what they need and help them refine their ideas.
 Depending on the project, he draws up what he thinks is the best learning solution for his client and develops the script.
 Before joining Learning Pool, he used to be a face-to-face trainer for a utility company.
 In Stefan’s time here, he has worked on projects for EDF Energy, Sainsbury’s, OSTC and of course our very own catalogue of off-the-shelf learning!

 He lives in leafy Southeast London with his husband and his cat Sam.
 He’s a little obsessed with history, so you’ll often find him with his nose in a book; that’s if he is not trawling the internet for tattoo ideas.